-9 Ways To Help Your Parents' Finances Without Going Broke Yourself
+9 Ways to Help Your Parents' Finances Without Going Broke Yourself

 This isn't a topic you're likely to hear discussed around the water cooler.
 Heck, your parents probably don't even want to talk about it with you.
-It's embarrassing and their personal finances are their business, right?
+It's embarrassing, and their personal finances are their business, right?

 Financial consultant Deborah Hightower advises parents and children to sit down together to evaluate finances.
 They need to discuss:

 - Where's the money?
 Ask about assets, income, pension plans, IRAs, Social Security and equity in the home.